Style: Essays

 Narrative is storytelling, the chronological relation of events.
 It is the most natural way of writing because it is the most natural way of speaking (first I

-) – which is why it is the most deceptively simple of styles.
-Consider, for
+did this and then I did that) – which is why it is the most deceptively simple of styles.
+Consider, for example, how one person can relate an anecdote

-about her children and have us in fits of laughter while another does the same
+about her children and have us in fits of laughter while another does the same and bores us to distraction.
+Some people are skilled narrators while

 others are not.